 When are medicines for urinary urgency and incontinence usually prescribed?

-For people with urge incontinence, lifestyle measures (for example, cutting down on caffeine and alcohol) and bladder retraining are normally tried first.
+For people with urge incontinence, lifestyle measures (for example, weight loss and cutting down on caffeine and alcohol) and bladder retraining are normally tried first.
 If there is not enough improvement with bladder training alone, medicines may then be considered.

 Which medicine is usually prescribed?